-At this time of year, many of us are committing to improving our health and overall wellbeing.
+At this time of year, many of us are committing to improving our health and overall well-being.
 In this current time of increased stress and anxiety, focusing on our wellbeing just makes sense!

-Working out, eating well and being mindful are all great ways to improve your overall physical wellbeing.
+Working out, eating well and being mindful are all great ways to improve your overall physical well-being.
 One thing that you may not have considered, is how you can look after your hearing health.

-6 Tips To Improve Your Hearing Health
+5 Tips to Improve Your Hearing Health

 Your hearing plays a bigger role than just letting you hear.
 Your ability to hear can be indicative of underlying physical conditions.
 Hearing also plays an important role in helping to keep your brain sharp.
 Looking after your hearing health can have wider reaching benefits on your overall health and wellness.